f

 STRATEGIC GRANTS

-Strategic initiatives that are larger, longer-term, high-impact projects that are developed in conversation with the Foundation staff.
+Strategic initiatives are larger, longer-term, high-impact projects that are developed in conversation with the Foundation staff.

 Louisville Responsive Community Grants